alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

 Now you can work with new posts API, and all the features above are available for your new API as well.

 ## Multi language fields
-To specify a multi language field you can simply add it in multilingual fields helper.
+To specify a multi language field you can simply add it in "multilingual fields" helper.

     // {helpers/multilingualFields.ts}
     ...